Jasmy118/MyProjects/Project 3/README.md

 But each age groups have different stages of cancer which might confound our results.
 So to check this, a stratified LogRank test is done based on dukes_stage.

-Stratified LogRank for age_group2 based on dukes_stage
+***Stratified LogRank for age_group2 based on dukes_stage***
 -	The p-value = 0.02 which is still very less.
 So there is significant difference in survival between the patients for age groups 25-50 and 50+ irrespective of the cancer stage.

 ![12.png](https://github.com/Jasmy118/MyProjects/blob/master/Project%203/Images%26Files/12.png)

-##### LogRank based on adjuvant chemotherapy (adjCTX)
+#### *LogRank based on adjuvant chemotherapy (adjCTX)*
 -	From LogRank, p-value = 0.3 which is very large.
-So we do not reject H0 i.e.. there is no significant difference in survival function between whether undergone adjCTX or not.
+So we do not reject H<sub>0</sub> i.e.. there is no significant difference in survival function between whether undergone adjCTX or not.
 Since there is no significant difference between both groups, it is better to consider this as a single sample to get a single estimate rather than stratifying them based on adjuvant chemo therapy.
 -	From the Kaplan-Meier, the median survival for those undergone chemo therapy and not are 4.41 and 3.78 respectively but with an overlapping confidence interval of (3.99-5.42) and (3.51-4.60).
 So it is not significant.

 ![13.png](https://github.com/Jasmy118/MyProjects/blob/master/Project%203/Images%26Files/13.png)

-##### LogRank based on adjuvant radiation therapy (adjXRT)
+#### *LogRank based on adjuvant radiation therapy (adjXRT)*
--	From LogRank test, p-value = 0.02 which is small and so we do not reject H1. i.e. the survival function of these 2 groups are different.
+-	From LogRank test, p-value = 0.02 which is small and so we do not reject H<sub>1</sub>. i.e. the survival function of these 2 groups are different.
 So we will check the Kaplan-Meier estimates(survival function) for both.

 From the Kaplan-Meier test we can infer:
 -	There is a 50% chance of cancer progression within 4.1 years for patients who have not undergone adjuvant radiation therapy.